 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-may start out like a cold with stuffy or runny noses and fever.
+Croup begins like a cold with cough, fever, and a runny nose.
 As your child's airway becomes swollen, he or she may have any of the following:

-- Barking cough that is worse at night, or when your child is upset
+- Barking cough that is worse at night

 - Noisy, fast, or difficult breathing